Understanding PSA and SIA Licensing: What Clients in Ireland Should Know

 VIS Protection was founded by former British military professionals, and our whole team comprises operatives with a former police or military background.
 That background defines our approach: disciplined, discreet and accountable.

 Many clients come to us after discovering their previous provider wasn’t correctly licensed or trained for Close Protection work.
-Our dual-licensing requirement removes that uncertainty.
-Every operative deployed under VIS meets both the UK’s rigorous SIA standard and Ireland’s PSA compliance.
+Every operative deployed under VIS holds a PSA licence and has completed a recognised Close Protection course — whether through the SIA or another reputable provider.

 For UHNWIs, executives and family offices who value privacy and professionalism, that combination provides reassurance: no shortcuts, no weak links.